THIS POST CONTAINS SOME AFFILIATE LINKS (SEE DISCLOSURE POLICY)

-This is my absolute favourite sugar cookie recipe, especially for decorating.
+This is my absolute favorite rolled sugar cookie recipe, especially for decorated cookies because it really is NO FAIL!
 They actually stay in the exact shape you cut them in!
 This makes decorating a snap because you can cut the exact same shape out of fondant and it will fit perfectly!
-If you are planning on decorating Halloween cookies or ANY cookies over the upcoming holiday season, this is the recipe to use.
+If you are planning on decorating Halloween sugar cookies or ANY cookies over the upcoming holiday season, this is the recipe to use.
+And if you are looking for Halloween cookie decorating ideas, I’ve got you covered with these pumpkin, witch hat and witch shoe cookies.
 These easy sugar cookies are completely NO FAIL, hold their shape really well, do not spread and taste great!

 These sugar cookies are also excellent for Halloween parties, as they are sturdy, won’t break en route, but they have a nice, soft texture.
 You can even personalize them for kids’ parties.

 But they are not just for kids!
 I have made them for adult holiday parties as well.